Ali al-Sistani: Guardianship of Islamic Jurists (Wilayat al-Faqih)

 Vali Nasr calls his differences with ruling clerics in Iran "profound", and his model of government based on majority rule.
 Ali Mamouri Medi Khalaji talks of him "explicitly" referring to "velayat-e insan (state guardianship by the people), as opposed to velayat-e faqih (guardianship of the jurist)".

 But according to the pro-Khomeini organization Ahl-ul-bayt Islamic Mission, there has been a "West-based campaign" to manipulate "Shi’i public opinion" concerning the "character of Sayed ‘Ali Sistāni and jurists of the Najaf seminary" and to claim the "existence of a quietist and apolitical tradition of Shi’ism among the jurists".

 An archived question and answer from his website has this to say on the subject:

 Question: What is Grand Ayatollah Sistani's opinion about velayat-e faqih?

 Answer: Every jurisprudent (faqih) has wilayah (guardianship) over non-litigious affairs.
 As for general affairs to which social order is linked and enforcement of doctrine, this depends on certain conditions, one of which is the popularity of the faqih among the majority of momeneen (believers).

 On the specific question of obedience to a supreme leader, according to "Ayatollah Watch", Sistani has said that any pronouncement given by a supreme leader "supersedes all (including those given by other Maraji') unless the pronouncements are proven to be wrong or the pronouncements are proven to be against what is in the Qur'an or in Religious Tradition".

 Yet another interpretation of his statements comes from Sadegh Zibakalam, who states that Sistani has consistently avoided supporting a strict interpretation of the theory of velayat-e faqih, especially of absolute guardianship, and has not explicitly offered any substantive affirmation of the theory as a whole (including limited guardianship); thereby creating "a major lacuna" in the "grand ideological scenario" of the Islamic Republic of Iran.

+Government-funded imams

+In early December 2025, a fatwa by Ali al-Sistani was published on his website (Arabic version) concerning government-paid congregational imams:

+Question: In some Islamic countries, the government provides a monthly salary to congregational imams in mosques, some of whom are Shia clerics.
+What is your honorable view on this matter?

+Answer: We advise the believers (may God Almighty honor them) not to perform their prayers behind someone who receives a government salary.
+This is not meant to disparage them or question their justice, but rather to ensure that these positions and their holders remain completely free from any potential government interference, even in the future.